4 Maccabees: Manuscripts and translations

 4 Maccabees is in two of the three of the most ancient manuscripts of the Septuagint: the Codex Sinaiticus (4th century) and the Codex Alexandrinus (5th century).
 It is not, however, in the Codex Vaticanus.
 With the exception of the section 5:12-12:1, it is found also in the eight or ninth-century Codex Venetus.
 There are over 70 extant Greek manuscripts of 4 Maccabees.

 Four pre-modern translations of 4 Maccabees are known.
 There survives a complete Syriac translation, as well as a Latin adaptation under the title Passio Sanctorum Machabaeorum (Suffering of the Holy Maccabees).
 One of the Syriac versions was titled The Fourth Book of the Maccabees and Their Mother.
 The Latin text was made around the same time as Ambrose's De Jacob et vita beata (388), which includes an independent partial translation of 4 Maccabees.
 The Passio was probably completed before the appearance of the Vulgate Bible in 405–406 and was probably produced in Gaul.
 Fragments of an abridged Sahidic Coptic translation were discovered by Enzo Lucchesi in the 1980s.
 They have been edited and translated into English.
 Maximus the Greek produced an abridged Slavonic translation.

 The Fourth Book of Maccabees is not in the Vulgate and so is absent from the Apocrypha of the Roman Bible as well as from Protestant Bibles.

 Erasmus published at Cologne in 1517, expanded in 1524, a very free Latin paraphrase of 4 Maccabees, possibly based on the Passio.
 After the invention of the printing press, 4 Maccabees was first mass printed in a 1526 edition of the Septuagint made in Strasbourg, albeit one based on a less reliable manuscript with a number of printer's errors.

 The work is included in the Revised Standard Version (RSV), the New Revised Standard Version (NRSV), and New Revised Standard Version Updated Edition (NRSVUE).
-The NRSV is used as the basis for the Renovaré Spiritual Formation Bible.

 The Lexham English Septuagint: A New Translation (LES), published in 2020, includes 4 Maccabees.